-- 2. Discuss how comparisons, body weight-related bullying and criticisms develop a negative-body perception. - 3.
-How is this perceived body image influenced by society, for example, how the marriage market and matrimonial ads contribute to this? - 4.
-Since adolescence is also a period of identity formation (which is linked to body image), discuss how we can help each other in developing a positive body image. - 5.
+- a.
+What are the additional nutrient needs during adolescence?
+Discuss how we can incorporate this into daily diet. - b.
+Discuss how comparisons, body weight-related bullying and criticisms develop a negative-body perception. - c.
+How is this perceived body image influenced by society, for example, how do the marriage market and matrimonial ads contribute to this? - d.
+Since adolescence is also a period of identity formation (which is linked to body image), discuss how we can help each other in developing a positive body image. - e.
 Can body image affect one's achievements and affect aspirations?